Teacher Credentialing Programs

 We pride ourselves on being on the forefront of teacher training.
 We follow a progressive teacher credentialing program model that prepares students to think critically about diversity, culture, and power.
 In our Northern and Southern California campus locations, students learn to apply these principles in the classroom and uncover a child’s true learning potential.

 Reports indicate that California is experiencing a record shortage of qualified teachers.
-Current estimates show that California will need an additional 100,000 teachers in the next decade.
+Current estimates from the California Commission on Teacher Credentialing show that California will need an additional 100,000 teachers in the next decade.

 How do I Become a Teacher in California?